aghilann/Linux-File-System/README.md

 - "touch <FileName> creates a file with given name if it doesnt already exist"
 - Select 1 at the beginning of the program to load a file system or 2 to create a new file system
 - Write "save" at any moment to write the current file system to the saved file system

+## Instructions for Grader - Phase 3

+ - You can press load at any time to load a saved file system
+ - You can press save at any time to save the current file system
+ - You can view the files and folders in your current directory
+ - You can press open to "cd" into a folder
+ - You can press remove to delete a file or folder (and all of its contents)
+   - You must press save if you want this change to persist
+ - You can add files/folders to your current directory
+ - To find the images used in the project, go to static folder.
+(They are file/folder icons)